 Who voted for the Blue Tarp Bill?

-Insurance companies already have too much power, and they just got even more here in Texas.
+Insurance companies already have too much power, and they now have even more here in Texas.
 As a result, property owners all across this state will find it much harder to hold their insurance company accountable when they wrongfully deny, delay, or underpay valid claims.

-This legislative session, Texas lawmakers voted to pass HB 1774, better known as the Blue Tarp Bill because it will make it more difficult for Texans to rebuild after disaster strikes.
+During the 2017 legislative session, Texas lawmakers voted to pass HB 1774, better known as the Blue Tarp Bill because it will make it more difficult for Texans to rebuild after disaster strikes.
 It is a matter of public record that insurance companies and their lobbyists pushed hard for this bill.
-Texans across the spectrum strongly opposed this bill, but a majority of lawmakers unfortunately supported this insurance-backed bill.
+Texans across the spectrum strongly opposed this bill, but a majority of lawmakers, unfortunately, supported this insurance-backed bill.
 Click here to see which state lawmakers voted for it.

 How the Bill Helps Insurers & Hurts You

 The new law applies broadly to property claims arising from “forces of nature,” putting homeowners, business owners, churches, and schools across Texas at even more of a disadvantage when they have to take on their insurance company.
-With the bill going into effect on September 1, 2017, property owners need to know what changes they'll face if insurance companies strong arm their valid insurance claim.
+Property owners need to know what changes they'll face if insurance companies strong-arm their valid insurance claim.

 1. The Blue Tarp Bill Slashes Slow Pay Penalties for Insurers